Snowflake ID

 Snowflake IDs, or snowflakes, are a form of unique identifier used in distributed computing.
-The format was created by Twitter and is used for the IDs of tweets.
+The format was created by X (formerly Twitter) and is used for the IDs of tweets.
+It is popularly believed that every snowflake has a unique structure, so they took the name "snowflake ID".
 The format has been adopted by other companies, including Discord and Instagram.
 The Mastodon social network uses a modified version.

 Format

 Snowflakes are 64 bits in binary.
 (Only 63 are used to fit in a signed integer.)
 The first 41 bits are a timestamp, representing milliseconds since the chosen epoch.
 The next 10 bits represent a machine ID, preventing clashes.
 Twelve more bits represent a per-machine sequence number, to allow creation of multiple snowflakes in the same millisecond.
 The final number is generally serialized in decimal.

 Snowflakes are sortable by time, because they are based on the time they were created.
 Additionally, the time a snowflake was created can be calculated from the snowflake.
 This can be used to get snowflakes (and their associated objects) that were created before or after a particular date.